locallyoptimistic/LocallyOptimistic/content/post/adding_context_with_annotations.md

 ### Step 3: Reference your annotations log whenever and wherever you’d like!

 Let’s imagine that I want to run an analysis that looks at daily orders data for the past 7 days.
 Knowing that discount promotions lead to big spikes in order volume, I may want to incorporate that information into my analysis.
 One way to achieve this would be to join my annotations log table to my order facts table.
-Example below -
+Example below:

 ```
 SELECT